 The data provided for demographic metrics represents the portfolio average based on data we receive, and may not be reflective of the entire portfolio due to gaps in reporting.
 For example, not all borrowers are able to gather data on the gender of end clients, although we are active in our borrower engagements to encourage borrowers to implement data collection procedures that capture gender; see our gender lens investing resources on our website at calvertimpactcapital.org/gender.
 Not all borrowers are able to translate US-centered race and ethnicity categories to their international portfolios, and thus the majority of these metrics are reported by US borrowers.
-In general, gender metrics are reported by approximately 60-80% of our total borrowers, including international borrowers, and race and located historic site at the edge of several racially and socioeconomically diverse communities.
+In general, gender metrics are reported by approximately 60-80% of our total borrowers, including international borrowers, and race and communities.